-- We have three designated members of staff from the Leadership team, who undertake regular training, formally every two years in accordance with National Guidelines and refresher courses and forums throughout the year: Amanda Shoota, Designated Child Protection Officer, Madeleine Bendell and Judith Caplan, Deputy Child Protection Officers. - The Designated Child Protection Governor, Ashley Donoff will have formal training every two years and have an oversight of child protection responsibilities as it affects the school. - All other governors will have formal training every three years.
+- We have three designated members of staff from the Leadership team, who undertake regular training, formally every two years in accordance with National Guidelines and refresher courses and forums throughout the year: Amanda Shoota, Designated Child Protection Officer, Madeleine Bendell and Judith Caplan are Deputy Child Protection Officers. - The Designated Child Protection Governor, Ashley Donoff will have formal training every two years and have an oversight of child protection responsibilities as it affects the school. - All other governors will have formal training every three years.
 New governors will be trained as and when they are appointed. - Staff will receive formal training every two years and regular refresher training at the start of each academic year.
-In order to keep skills and knowledge up to date, the Designated Child Protection Officer will also send updates to staff via email or in staff meetings, as and when necessary. - All staff, volunteers, governors and pupils know the names of the Designated Child Protection Teachers and understand their role. - All members of staff will have read this Policy together with Part 1 of KCSIE 2018 and also read our Child Protection Summary leaflet (see Appendix 3, which is also given out to all visitors to the school). - All new members of staff will receive Child Protection training as part of their induction. - All members of staff will read and sign a copy of the Code of Conduct. - Staff develop their understanding of the signs and indicators of abuse, (refer to Appendix 1B) and know how to respond to a pupil who discloses abuse (Appendix 2). - If there is a concern about a specific child, the staff member should raise their concern with one of the Child Protection Teachers.
-The Child Protection Teachers will then meet to decide whether a referral to Social Services should be made. - If the child's situation does not appear to be improving, the staff member who raised the concern is entitled to re-refer to the Safeguarding team or make a referral of their concerns to Social Services directly. - If there is a risk of immediate danger or serious harm to a child, a referral can be made to Social Services or the Police immediately by any member of staff.
-The Designated Child Protection Teachers should be informed of the referral ASAP.
+In order to keep skills and knowledge up to date, the Designated Child Protection Officer will also give updates to staff via email or in staff meetings, as and when necessary. - All staff, volunteers, governors and pupils know the names of the Designated Child Protection Teachers and understand their role. - All members of staff will read this Policy together with Part 1 of KCSIE annually and the Child Protection Summary leaflet (see Appendix 3, which is also given out to all visitors to the school).
+Staff must also read the Covid 19 School Arrangements Closure Policy for Safeguarding and Child Protection, so they are aware of procedures should there be a lockdown due to the current pandemic. - All new members of staff will receive Child Protection training as part of their induction. - All members of staff will read and sign a copy of the Code of Conduct. - Staff develop their understanding of the signs and indicators of abuse, (refer to Appendix 1B) and know how to respond to a pupil who discloses abuse (Appendix 2). - If there is a concern about a specific child, the staff member should raise their concern with one of the Child Protection Teachers.
+The Child

-- Designated Child Protection Teachers will respond to concerns, in accordance with the Policy and training.
+- Protection Teachers will then meet to decide whether a referral to Social Services should be made. - If the child's situation does not appear to be improving, the staff member who raised the concern is entitled to re-refer to the Safeguarding team or make a referral of their concerns to Social Services directly. - If there is a risk of immediate danger or serious harm to a child, a referral can be made to Social Services or the Police immediately by any member of staff.
+The Designated Child Protection Teachers should be informed of the referral ASAP. - Designated Child Protection Teachers will respond to concerns, in accordance with the Policy and training.
 Records will be kept of concerns about children even when there is no need to refer the matter immediately.
-These files will be kept in a locked location. - The Child Protection Teachers will develop and maintain effective links relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - When a child who is on the Child Protection register does not turn up for school without explanation, Social Services are contacted within the hour. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures. - When a child joins North West from another school, a letter is sent to the school requesting any child protection concerns and/or records. - The number of Childline (0800 1111) will be displayed on the main school noticeboard. - Our procedures and this Policy will be reviewed and updated annually, or more regularly if required.
+These files will be kept in a locked location. - The Child Protection Teachers will develop and maintain effective links relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - When a child who is on the Child Protection register does not turn up for school without explanation, Social Services are contacted within the hour. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures. - When a child joins North West from another school, a letter is sent to the school requesting any child protection concerns and/or records. - The number of Childline (0800 1111) will be displayed on the main school noticeboard - Our procedures and this Policy will be reviewed and updated annually, or more regularly if required.